solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     deployment or runtime environment as environment variables.
 Some of these settings can be customized when configuring the app settings.
     [Environment variables and app settings in Azure App Service]

+-   **HTTP vs HTTPS** Ensure that you are using the right http endpoint (`http` vs `https`).

+-   **Missing application configuration values** : Ensure that you have set all configuration values in the App Service or Azure Key Vault.

+-   **App is running very slow** : Check to see if the App Service is running in the same region as the PostgreSQL server.

 -   [Azure App Service on Linux FAQ]